 - Pink Stuff – This is the cherry and pecan salad my aunt always brought to Thanksgiving dinner at my grandparents’ house.
 But it tastes more like a dessert than a salad.

-- Chocolate Delight – This was my dad’s first choice.
+- Chocolate Delight – This was always my dad’s first choice.

 - Texas Sheet Cake – My sister and son Samuel’s favorite.